hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 bind = SUPER, V, exec, clipman pick -t wofi
 ```

-So on and so forth.
+...and so on.
 For further information, please refer to the repository
-mentioned above
+mentioned above.